c0d-0x/cruxpass/README.md

 > [!WARNING]
 > DO NOT USE THIS BRANCH
+>
 > This branch is left here for only refrence purposes.
 > Future plans include:

 - Better encryption implementation
 - Integration with other password management tools
-- Integration with sql-light for password storage
+- Integration with sqlite for password storage
 - Copy password to clipboard on generation